Privacy Statement & Policy

 We seek to keep current with available security and encryption technology so as to maintain the effectiveness of our security systems.
 However, no transmission over the internet can be guaranteed as totally secure and accordingly, we cannot warrant or ensure the security of any information you provide to us over the Internet.
 Please note that you transmit information at your own risk.

-We do not transmit your personal information by e-mail externally unless you have given your consent (expressly or impliedly) to us doing so.
+We do not transmit your personal information by e-mail externally unless you have given your consent (expressly or impliedly) to us doing so or we are required to do so by law.
 An example of how you may have impliedly given your consent may be when you e-mail us your personal information and require us to reply to you by e-mail, or you do not object when we advise you that we intend to forward your information to a third party by e-mail.
 Please note that email correspondence may be monitored by our website support staff for system trouble shooting and maintenance purposes.Links to third party websites

 7. Overseas transfer of information